SIMPLE-BuildingSimulation/simple_main/README.md

-Since adding these features into traditional tools required interventions that were way too big to be possible, SIMPLE was developed from scratch. __What you can find in the repositories now, however, is mostly a mock-up.__ That is to say—due to time and resource restrictions—the emphasis has been put on identifying the design patterns that would allow accomplishing integrating the require features explained above.
+Since adding these features into traditional tools required interventions that were way too big to be possible, SIMPLE was developed from scratch. __For now, what you can find in the repositories (some of them are still private) is mostly a mock-up.__ That is to say—due to time and resource restrictions—the emphasis has been put on identifying the design patterns that would allow accomplishing integrating the require features explained above.
 The physics, on its part, is just good enough to show us that the design pattern works and that the way People's experience in the building has been coded seems to be all right.
-Everyone is welcome to contribute to what is missing.Contact me for that (german.molinalarrain@vuw.ac.nz).
+Everyone is welcome to contribute to what is missing.
+Contact me for that (german.molinalarrain@vuw.ac.nz).

 As you can see in the dependencies (Cargo.toml file), SIMPLE